 - 1. The petitioner is proposing to enclose 84 existing balconies at the Busey Court Apartment Complex located at 805 West Green Street and 303 South Busey Avenue. - 2.
-The subject property is located in a developed area and is zoned R-5, Medium High Density Multiple Family Residential.

-- 3. To allow for the enclosure of the balconies, two major variances have been requested.
-Major Variance Case ZBA-2009-MAJ-04 will allow for a 19% increase in the maximum allowable FAR from 0.90 to 1.07 and Major Variance Case ZBA-2009-MAJ-05 will allow for a 37% decrease in minimum allowable OSR from 0.30 to 0.19. - 4.
-The enclosure of the balconies is proposed to better meet the current market demand and thereby increase the marketability of the apartment units by providing usable closet space and providing for increased natural light and ventilation. - 5.
-Granting the requested variances would not have a significant impact on the character of the neighborhood and would not cause a nuisance to adjacent properties because they would not allow for the extension the buildings beyond the existing building envelope. - 6.
-The requested variances represent the minimum deviation from the Zoning Ordinance to allow for all 84 of the balconies to be enclosed.
+The subject property is located in a developed area and is zoned R-5, Medium High Density Multiple-Family Residential. - 3.
+To allow for the enclosure of the balconies, two major variances have been requested.
+Major Variance Case ZBA-2009-MAJ-04 will allow for a 19% increase in the maximum allowable Floor Area ratio from 0.90 to 1.07.
+Major Variance Case ZBA-2009-MAJ-05 will allow for a 37% decrease in minimum allowable Open Space Requirement from 0.30 to 0.19. - 4.
+The enclosure of the balconies is proposed to better meet current tenant demands and thereby increase the marketability of the apartment units by providing usable closet space and providing for increased natural light and ventilation. - 5.
+Granting the requested variances would not have a significant impact on the character of the neighborhood and would not cause a nuisance to adjacent properties because they would not allow for the extension of the buildings beyond the existing building envelope. - 6.
+The requested variances represent the minimum deviation from the Zoning Ordinance to allow for all 84 of the balconies to be enclosed. - 7.
+At their June 10, 2009 meeting, the Zoning Board of Appeals voted unanimously to recommend that City Council approve major variance cases ZBA-2009-MAJ-04 and ZBA-2009-MAJ-05.